openshift/infrastructure-provider-onboarding-guide/docs/platform-external/e2e-testing.md

 ## openshift-tests utility

-The `openshift-tests` utility is used to run the end-to-end (e2e) tests on OpenShift, the utility implement all the tests and suites, a group e2e tests with a similar pourpose.
+The `openshift-tests` utility is used to run the end-to-end (e2e) tests on OpenShift.
+The utility implements all the tests and suites, and groups e2e tests with a similar purpose.
 The `openshift/conformance` suite will be used to validate a cluster.

 ### Prerequisites